 Wednesday March 11, 2025 – Virtual – via ZOOM – Andrea Vollenwyder presented Colour Design with an Art Student – Two or more colours and patterns

-Wednesday February 11, 2025 – Virtual – via ZOOM – e-textile researcher Lee Jones introduced attendees to the field of electronic textiles (also known as e-textiles) and discuss insights from her recent publication on hand spinning e-textile yarns.
+Wednesday February 11, 2025 – Virtual – via ZOOM – e-textile researcher Lee Jones – electronic textiles

 Wednesday January 8, 2025 – Virtual – via Zoom – Robyn Spady – Weave Structures: Totally Twill – The Basics and Beyond